Szpytma/frontendmentor/README.md

 # frontendmentor
-Repositiory shoiwng solution for the frontendmentor challanges
+Repository showing solution for the frontend mentor challenges